Football Prediction Predict the Final and Win Books Worth Rs. 5,000! Enter now

 In stock: 2-5 days delivery

-The Midnight Library by Matt Haig is a poignant and thought-provoking novel that delves into the infinite possibilities of life through a unique speculative premise.
-The story follows Nora Seed, a woman overwhelmed by regret and depression, who after a suicide attempt finds herself in a mysterious library at the stroke of midnight.
-Here, every book on the shelves represents a different version of her life, based on choices she made or avoided.
-Guided by her childhood librarian, Mrs. Elm, Nora is offered the chance to undo her regrets by experiencing these alternate realities, from becoming a glaciologist to a rock star or a contented mother.
+The Midnight Library by Matt Haig is a luminous and deeply human novel that explores the infinite possibilities of life through a singular speculative premise.
+The story begins with Nora Seed, a woman in her thirties who feels utterly adrift.
+She has lost her job, her cat, and her connection to her brother; she is drowning in regret and the weight of missed opportunities.
+In a moment of profound despair, she decides to end her life.
+But instead of death, she finds herself in a vast, endless library at the stroke of midnight.
+Every book on the shelves represents a different version of her life, one based on a choice she made or a path she did not take.
+Guided by her childhood librarian, Mrs. Elm, Nora is offered the chance to undo her regrets by stepping into these alternate realities.
+She can become a glaciologist in the Arctic, a rock star in London, a philosopher in Cambridge, an Olympic swimmer, a mother, a wife, a vineyard owner, or even a goddess.
+Each life is a new book, and she can try as many as she wishes until she finds the one where she is truly happy.

 Customer feedback